fredised/fated/README.md

 - **Simple API**: Intuitive interface that works with standard print function
 - **Alternative Syntax**: Use the + operator with shortcut objects for even cleaner code
 - **No Dependencies**: Uses only Python standard library modules
+- **Cross-Platform**: Works on Windows, macOS, and Linux terminals that support ANSI escape codes

 ## Installation